G7 Certfied Expert Training and Certification Services

 What is GRACoL 7 or G7?

-GRACoL 7 is the latest recommendation for quality sheetfed printing.
+GRACoL 7 a recommendation for quality sheetfed printing.
 The GRACoL specification offers guidelines for common commercial printing unlike the ubiquitous SWOP print conditions which describe magazine (publication) printing.
 G7 refers to a print calibration process.
 G7 print calibration method can be used on printing technologies other than printing presses like grand format, flexographic, and screen printing technologies.

 Benefits of the G7 Process:

-- Harmonize color balance among multiple printing presses
+- Harmonize color balance among multiple printing technologies

 - One set of plates works on any G7 qualified press